ninjaaron/administrative-scripting-with-julia/README.rst

 its type system.
 Julia's metaprogramming story is simple yet deep.
 It allows operator overloading and other kinds of magic methods for applying built-in syntax features to your own types.
-If that isn't enough, it has Lips-like AST macros.
+If that isn't enough, it has Lisp-like AST macros.

 Finally, reading the standard library (which is implemented mostly in very readable Julia), you see just how pragmatic it is.
 It is happy to